bigscience-workshop/t-zero/examples/README.md

 The per epoch evaluation results will be saved as a CSV file in the `output_dir`.
 By default, it trains on the whole dataset.
 Optionally, you can pass `--num_shots` to train it on a random subset of examples.

 Like the zero-shot evaluation [script](../evaluation/run_eval.py), you are expected to provide `dataset_name`, `dataset_config_name`, and `template_name`.
 You can find the list of templates per dataset in [this file](../evaluation/template_list.py); these were the templates we used in the T0 paper.
-However, [`promptsource`](https://github.com/bigscience-workshop/promptsource) is being continously updated, so if you don't intend to reproduce the exact results from our paper, you may want to install the latest `promptsource` and call, for example, `DatasetTemplates("super_glue", "rte").all_template_names` to access the new templates.
+In `setup.py`, [`promptsource`](https://github.com/bigscience-workshop/promptsource) is pinned to v0.1.0, the version we used in the T0 paper to facilitate reproduction and replication.
+However, `promptsource` is being continously updated, so if you don't intend to reproduce the exact results from our paper, you may want to install the latest `promptsource` and call, for example, `DatasetTemplates("super_glue", "rte").all_template_names` to access the new templates.

 ## Distributed Training